crownengine/crown/docs/basics.rst

 Units of measurement
 --------------------

-Pepper uses MKS (meters, kilograms and seconds) units and radians for angles.
+Crown uses MKS (meters, kilograms and seconds) units and radians for angles.